bfriel/bfriel.github.io/content/blog/learning-how-to-build-on-solana/index.md

 anchor test
 ```

-With our three tests passing, let's go ahead and deploy our program.
-Fire up the validator again in a new terminal window
+In your terminal, you should see messages about our three tests passing.
+Let's go ahead and deploy our program.
+Fire up the validator again in a new terminal window:

 ```bash
 solana-test-validator
 ```

-With the validator running, we can open a second new terminal window and begin streaming our logs
+With the validator running, we can open a second new terminal window and begin streaming our logs:

 ```bash
 solana logs
 ```

 Our logs should be quiet for now.
-Let's see what the say when they deploy our program
+Let's see what the say when they deploy our program:

 ```bash
 anchor deploy